Pennsylvania Preps Short-term Budget Amid Virus Uncertainty

 However, aid for those services is guaranteed only for five months, and a fall-off in state aid for those services in the last seven months of the fiscal year could force counties to foot a larger share of the bill.

-“There are going to be other negotiations for the remainder of this fiscal year, and it will be critical to see how revenues continue to come in and to see the impact on the remainder of the fiscal year,” Schaefer said.
+“There are going to be other negotiations for the remainder of this fiscal year, and it will be critical to see how revenues continue to come in,” Schaefer said.

+School districts are not necessarily out of the woods yet: casino shutdowns during the pandemic will mean a gap of $300 million in tax revenue from gambling receipts that lowers the bills of school property tax payers, said Rep. Matt Bradford, the ranking Democrat on the House Appropriations Committee.

-The state is operating on a $34 billion budget approved last year by lawmakers, although Wolf's administration has said it has clamped down on hiring, sought concessions in vendor contracts and frozen nearly $1 billion in authorized spending, including cash meant for arts grants, skills training programs, major purchases and environmental improvement projects.
+The state is operating on a $34 billion budget approved last year by lawmakers, although Wolf's administration has said it has clamped down on hiring, vendor contracts and discretionary spending to save cash.

-Wolf in February proposed a $36 billion budget for the new fiscal year, although the revenue hit from the shutdowns could force considerable cutbacks.
+Wolf in February proposed a $36 billion budget for the new fiscal year, with most of the proposed increase in spending for rising costs for health care for the poor and long-term care for the elderly and disabled.